Mtik333/pracaInzynierska/README.md

 0.7.0 - 28.10.2017

-Migrated project to IntelliJ IDE, used "Inspect code" to refactor a lot of code, but still few methods can be improved
+Migrated project to IntelliJ IDE, used "Inspect code" to refactor a lot of code, but still few methodscan be improved

+0.7.1 - 28.10.2017

+Scrapped Core CT algorithm - it is not used anymore